Fundamentally, ESD (electrostatic discharge) is a discharge of static energy that emits heat, light, and sound.

 This is problematic because we cannot detect it easily.
 In fact, most ESD damage can only be seen with the aid of a microscope.

-Worse, we know from controlled testing that merely having an ESD Program that mandates all personnel wear wrist straps and
+Worse, we know from controlled testing that merely having an ESD Program that mandates all personnel to wear wrist straps and

 In 1983, Western Electric found that implementing an ESD Program reduced up to 75% of the device failures they were experiencing at one of their plants.

-In the United States, the standards used in ESD Programs are codified by the American National Standards Institute which has adopted ESD Association (a global association) standards.
+In the United States, the standards used in ESD Programs are codified by the American National Standards Institute which has adopted the ESD Association (a global association) standards.

 For those interested in developing ESD Awareness at their workplace, the ESD Association does offer training and certification regularly.

 Implementing an ESD Program involves standardizing ESD Grounding Methods at your workplace, and carrying out regular ESD Testing to ensure all fabrics, plastics, and equipment complies with ANSI / ESD Association standards.

 ESD is caused by the presence of static on the surface of insulating materials: carpets, glass, plastics, wood, etc.